The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 What was decided at the 2025 NATO Summit at The Hague?

-The June 2025 NATO Summit in The Hague produced NATO’s most significant collective defence commitment in decades.
-All 32 allies agreed to invest a minimum of 5 percent of GDP annually on core defence requirements and defence-related spending by 2035, structured as at least 3.5 percent for core military expenditure and up to 1.5 percent for defence-related areas including cyber, critical infrastructure, and industrial resilience.
-The commitment more than doubled the previous 2 percent target and was agreed in the context of sustained American pressure for European allies to assume dramatically greater responsibility for their own defence.
+The June 2025 NATO Summit in The Hague produced NATO’s most significant collective defense commitment in decades.
+All 32 allies agreed to invest a minimum of 5 percent of GDP annually on core defense requirements and defense-related spending by 2035, structured as at least 3.5 percent for core military expenditure and up to 1.5 percent for defense-related areas including cyber, critical infrastructure, and industrial resilience.
+The commitment more than doubled the previous 2 percent target and was agreed in the context of sustained American pressure for European allies to assume dramatically greater responsibility for their own defense.
 Meeting the target requires an additional $1.9 trillion in annual allied spending — a figure that underlines both the ambition and the implementation challenge of what was agreed.

 Why did the United States withdraw troops from Germany in May 2026?